dwighthubbard/python-dlipower/docs/source/commandline.rst

       --quiet               Suppress error output

     Arguments:
-      range - One or more ports seperated by commas
+      range - One or more ports delimited by commas
         Example:
           1,3,5-9 (Refers to outlets 1,3,5,6,7,8,9)
       newname - The name to rename the outlet to```